Tag Archives: Employee Handbooks

 Occupational Safety and Health Act (OSHA)

-Utah employers are obligated to comply with the Occupational Safety and Health Act (OSHA) and should include policies that promote workplace safety, outline reporting procedures for workplace hazards or injuries, and provide guidelines for the use of personal protective equipment.
+Utah operates its own OSHA-approved State Plan, administered through the Utah Occupational Safety and Health Division (UOSH).
+Your employee handbook should include policies that promote a safe workplace, outline procedures for reporting hazards or injuries, and describe the proper use of personal protective equipment (PPE).

 Consistency with Federal and State Law